 If you’re the type of person that prefers flexibility and newness, we suggest that you allow room for this in whatever routine you set.
 Doing things like rotating the type of exercise you do, changing the time at which you wake up in the morning and playing around with clothes and breakfast ideas can help keep the routine fresh and different.

 Make Working At Home Better With OSU

 Overall, there is not a ‘one size fits all’ when it comes to working from home, you need to establish what works for you and using our useful tips as a guide will provide great help to you.
 Remember to keep a positive mindset as this will reduce stress and keep you feeling optimistic.
 Take ownership of your work at home and make it a fun, creative, productive, healthy and balanced experience.
-Let us know how you found these tips via Facebook or Instagram.
+Don't forget to get your own bottle of any of our delicious apple cider vinegars'.

 We use 200 years of Japanese craft to blend 100% natural apple juice with apple cider vinegar for a smoother taste.
 Our apple cider vinegar is always raw, unpasteurised and with the Mother.

 Concentrated Apple Juice (56%), Apple Cider Vinegar (44%), All Natural!